Enclose a completed

 absorbent material (batting, paper toweling or similar) inside the secondary

 should a catastrophic spill occur in transit.
 Use dunnage to prevent movement of contents.
 Label the outer carton per the

-cards and dried per instructions printed on the back of each card.
+card and dried per instructions printed on the back of each card.

-Carded samples remain stable for months at room temperature, so
+Dry card samples remain stable for months at room temperature, so

 handling requirements are less stringent, easing international sample

-FedEx or other
+World Courier, or other

 samples to Zoologix.